Free SPSS Alternatives: An Overview (2026)

 All results include APA-formatted tables, effect sizes, and confidence intervals.

-• DataStatPro — Free, cloud-based, ideal for student access across all devices
+• DataStatPro — Free, cloud-based, accessible on all devices without installation

-• R with RStudio — Free, powerful, used in research-intensive programs
+• R with RStudio — Free, programming-based, used in research-intensive programs

-• JASP — Free desktop tool, used in psychology departments
+• JASP — Free desktop tool, common in psychology departments

 • jamovi — Free desktop tool, growing in social sciences

-• Stata — Paid, common in economics and public health departments
+• Stata — Paid tool common in economics and public health

-Cloud-based tools like DataStatPro are growing fastest in university adoption due to zero cost, no IT infrastructure requirements, and equal access for on-campus and remote students.
+Cloud-based tools such as DataStatPro are growing in university adoption due to zero cost, no IT infrastructure requirements, and equal access for on-campus and remote students.

-• Regression tables with unstandardised (B) and standardised (β) coefficients, R², and p-values
+• Regression tables with B, β, R², and p-values

 • Correlation matrices in APA table format